Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 5. Verification of language proficiency (check below if this is mandatory for you)

-6. Research plan (recommended to be written in English) (mandatory for those invited to the second application phase)
+6. Research plan (recommended to be written in English) (mandatory for those invited to the second study right application phase, can be delivered already in the first stage application)

 The maximum length of the research plan is 3 pages (including references).
 The research plan should contain: